 Master of Social Work (MSW) Programs in Connecticut - Campus and Online

-There are six accredited, non-profit universities that offer Master of Social Work (MSW) degree programs in the state of Connecticut: Fairfield University; Quinnipiac University; Sacred Heart University; Southern Connecticut State University (SCSU); the University of Connecticut (UConn); and the University of Saint Joseph.
-All six of these schools have programs that are either fully campus-based or that use a hybrid format, combining campus-based classes with some online instruction.
-Sacred Heart University is the only Connecticut school that currently offers a fully online MSW program.
+There are seven accredited, non-profit universities that offer Master of Social Work (MSW) degree programs in the state of Connecticut: Central Connecticut State University; Fairfield University; Quinnipiac University; Sacred Heart University; Southern Connecticut State University (SCSU); the University of Connecticut (UConn); and the University of Saint Joseph.
+All seven of these schools have programs that are either fully campus-based or use a hybrid format, combining campus-based classes with some online instruction.
+In addition, Quinnipiac University, Sacred Heart University, and University of Connecticut offer fully online MSW programs, in addition to their on-campus and hybrid program options.

 • Quinnipiac University (Accredited)